The Superstar

 So, what happens if you're a solid US 8.5?
 This is where the chaos begins.

-The most common advice you'll hear is to size up to the next full size.
+The most common advice is to size up to the next full size.
 For a US 8.5, that would mean opting for an EU 39 (the equivalent of a US 9).
-For many people, this works perfectly.
-But some people find sizing up leaves their shoes a little too roomy.
+For many, this works perfectly.

 Why the discrepancy?
 A couple of things are at play.
 First, every single pair of Golden Goose sneakers is handcrafted in Venice, Italy.
 This artisanal process means there can be tiny, almost imperceptible variations from one pair to the next.
 Second, the fit is heavily influenced by the specific model you choose and your own foot shape.